Richard Kozlow: Mexico

 Despite a successful Detroit advertising career, winning creative awards and large salaries, in 1960 he left it all to live and paint in San Miguel de Allende, Mexico.
 Here he applied the new techniques he'd developed to creating the first of the misty mountain paintings which earned his international reputation.

 Thus began the pattern of the rest of Richard Kozlow's life.
 With stays in between in Detroit and many short journeys, he lived and painted in beautiful places.
 In Majorca, Spain in 1962.
 In England in 1965.
 In Costa Rica in 1975.
 In Portugal and Spain in 1977.
 And so forth.
 Each sojourn was followed by a successful show.
 And, while the Kozlow touch was unmistakable in every show, his methods continued to evolve.

 In the 1980s, he left his acrylics to achieve a new softness using oil paints.
 The allegorical "Soul of Mexico" paintings celebrated the spirit and the festivals of the Mexican people among whom he had lived so many times.

-Richard Kozlow has had exhibitions in every region of the US and several foreign countries.
-Although the beautiful Kozlow landscapes have always been much in demand by collectors, many of his most powerful works are black tempera depictions of bloody bullfights, holocaust victims, and his enigmatic mid-90s "Masks" series.
+Kozlow had exhibitions in every region of the US and several foreign countries.
+Although his landscapes have always been much in demand by collectors, many of his most powerful works are black tempera depictions of bloody bullfights, Holocaust victims, and his enigmatic mid-90s "Masks" series.

 Kozlow's work had always fallen into a middle and almost unique area: far too modern to describe him as a classic landscapist, yet too representational to put his paintings into a museum's modern wing.
 Recently there has been a renewed interest in Kozlow's works among art scholars, partly on the strength of his late-nineties paintings, complex self-portraits symbolizing the forces pressing on the life of a great artist.